lando/lando/docs/config/pantheon.md

 ## Working With Multidev

-Pantheon [multidev](https://pantheon.io/docs/multidev/) is a great (and easy) way to kickstart an advanced dev workflow for teams.
-By default `lando` will pull down your `dev` environment but you can use `lando switch <env>` to switch your local copy over to a Pantheon multidev environment.
+Pantheon [multidev](https://pantheon.io/docs/multidev/) is a great (and easy) way to kick-start an advanced dev workflow for teams.
+By default, `lando` will pull down your `dev` environment but you can use `lando switch <env>` to switch your local copy over to a Pantheon multidev environment.

 ### Usage